rohilsurana/gify/README.md

-A GIF viewer that is capable of showing animations in GIFs.
+An GIF viewer that is capable of showing animations in GIFs.